 The tribe, in partnership with the Nisqually Land Trust and others, has protected nearly 80 percent of the riparian (streamside) area below the Alder dam.
-What the tribe and its partners are now targeting is in the upper watershed timberland areas, where there sustaining Nisqually's way of life.
+What the tribe and its partners are now targeting is in the upper watershed timberland areas, where there securing a profit for their shareholders, while complying with only the minimum of environmental and regulatory requirements.